 Between November and January, programme members will join the College of Policing for the initial phase of their training.
 This phase focuses on providing programme members with the skills and knowledge needed to begin officer rotations in-force.

 In January programme members will engage in their first operational rotation with a Police Constable.
-Support by the College of Policing along the way, they will progress to rotations with a sergeant, inspector and eventually superintendent.
+Supported by the College of Policing along the way, they will progress to rotations with a Sergeant, Inspector and eventually Superintendent.
 During these rotations, programme members will receive continuous coaching, mentoring and assessment designed to ensure they are meeting the required standard.